 “I personally like to see clients happy and will always try to guide them as best as I can with their ideas as long they understand the complications with each of their decisions,” says Nicolae, who doesn’t agree with that type of refusal.

-And like any tattoo, there are complications and considerations when getting an all-white tattoo.
+Like any tattoo, there are complications and considerations when getting an all-white piece.
 While many people select white ink because it blends in, sometimes it blends too well: the healed end result depends on the quality of the ink and the individual’s skin tone, too.
-Pale skin is the perfect canvas for white ink, despite its presumed lack of contrast.
-The paler the surface, the brighter the white ink will appear.
+Pale skin is a great canvas for white ink, despite its presumed lack of contrast.
+Turns out the paler the skin, the brighter the white ink will appear in a tattoo.

-And because of its yellowing potential, white ink tattoos may require more frequent touch-ups than the average piece.
-Especially if it’s placed somewhere like the wrist, where I have my white ink tattoo, it’s prone to fading even more quickly because the area gets more wear.
-The touchups, likewise, often end up utilizing colored or black ink to cover the original design.
+Which means white ink tattoos may require more frequent touch-ups than the average piece.
+Particularly when placed somewhere like the wrist, an area that gets more wear.
+The touchups, therefore often end up utilizing colored or black ink to cover the original design.

 PSA: They’re not black light tattoos